-Top 10 Foods That (Might) Help You Sleep
+Top 10 Foods That Help You Sleep

 - White Rice – White rice has a high glycemic index.
-This simply means that they will give you a natural increase in blood sugar and insulin levels, which in turn, helps tryptophan go to work in your brain faster.
+This simply means that it will give you a natural increase in blood sugar and insulin levels, which in turn, helps tryptophan go to work in your brain faster.

-Latest posts by Physician Reviewed M.D. (see all)
+Latest posts by ASA Authors & Reviewers (see all)